Levels and Courses

 Hands-On Mini-Projects: Cement your learning by building small applications (e.g. a contact manager, simple game, or data analyzer) that combine these concepts end-to-end.

-Base Level
+Beginner Level

-Advanced Level
+Intermediate Level

 What Parents Say

-Keep shining on your coding journey! 🌟💻
+Start your child's coding journey!